How Long Should You Study for an Exam?

 MCAT300–500 h4–6 months

-These numbers are guidelines.
-Your actual needs may vary significantly based on prior knowledge, learning style, and specific exam.
-Use them as starting points, not gospel.
+Remember: these numbers are guidelines, not gospel.
+Your actual needs may vary significantly based on prior knowledge, learning style, and the specific exam format.
+Use them as starting points, then adjust based on your own experience.

 Conclusion: The answer to "How long should I study?"